The NSW legislation website is the primary source for NSW legislation.

-- Saving a PDF for part of a title—although there is no longer a special PDF button on the website to save just part of a title, it can still be easily done.
+- Saving a PDF extract of part of a title—there is now a special button on the website to save a PDF extract of just part of a title.
 Please see our FAQ How can I save a PDF of just part of a title (e.g. part/division etc)?

 - Images—issues with downloading images in the fragment view have now been resolved.
 If you are still experiencing problems, try refreshing your browser.

 - Public health orders, including current and historical versions

 - NSW government information for the community and businesses

 - Commonwealth Department of Health information for the general public and industry

 We’ve been developing our new website from the beginning of this eventful year and it’s now being launched as the official site for NSW legislation from 31 August 2020, providing access to authorised NSW legislation and related information.

 You’ll find easy access to Bills introduced, Acts, statutory instruments and environmental planning instruments as made, and in force and repealed point-in-time consolidations of Acts, statutory instruments and environmental planning instruments.
 On the Tables page you can run printable current, point-in-time and cumulative reports for NSW legislation.
 Background and historical information about NSW legislation can be found on the Information and Historical information pages.